digibib/ls.ext/README.md

         * You also need [git](http://git-scm.com/downloads)
         * ... and [make](http://gnuwin32.sourceforge.net/downlinks/make.php)
 2. From the command line run: `make` to bootstrap the environment and run the tests.
+   If you don't want ports to open (aka Jenkins CI and headless testing), disable with:
+   `NO_PUBLIC_PORTS make`
 See [Makefile](Makefile) for more commands.

 ## Setup Illustration